syntax-tree/xast-util-from-xml/readme.md

 ## What is this?

-This package is a utility that takes XML input and turns it into a [xast][] syntax tree.
+This package is a utility that takes serialized XML as input and turns it into a [xast][] syntax tree.
-It uses [`sax`][sax], which turns XML into events, while it turns those events into nodes.
+It uses [`@rgrove/parse-xml`][parse-xml], which is a good and fast XML parser, and turns its results into xast.

 ## When should I use this?

-If you want to handle syntax trees, use this.
+If you want to use xast syntax trees, use this.
-Use [`sax`][sax] itself instead when you want to do other things.

 The utility [`xast-util-to-xml`][xast-util-to-xml] does the inverse of this utility.